 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the collection account and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Razor Capital again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Razor Capital to make any claims they cannot or will not follow through on – this includes threatening to sue you or foreclose on your home.

 Razor Capital, LLC Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-It’s because they often report accounts inaccurately and/or for harassment.
+Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you are being harassed by Razor Capital, you should also consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law Firm knows that you have rights, and Razor Capital does too.